Byzantine Dress - Palace of the Porphyrogenitus, aka Tekfur Saray

 "(referring to her hat) ...on the point of which she had three golden plumes which suited her very well.
 She seemed as beautiful to me as she had before.
 She came so close to me that someone said I should follow behind, and it seems there is nothing to say, except that her face was made-up, which was not necessary because she was young and fair.
 On her ears, hanging from each one, was a large flat earring with many stones, more rubies than anything else.
 It appeared, when the Empress mounted her horse, that the two women with her were equally beautiful, and they wore mantles and hats."

 Above: Sketches of the Emperor John VIII Palaeologus riding on a Russian horse, a monk, and a Scabbard, 1438.
 Look at the very tall hat worn by the Emperor and the unusual hats on the other two figures.
 This drawing was made when John was in Florence negotiating a union of the Orthodox and Catholic churches in order to save Byzantium from the Muslim Turks.
 He was extremely ill during this trip and could hardly walk.
 They were able to get him into the saddle on a horse so he would spend hours hunting everyday.
+One of the interesting details in these drawings is that the Emperor was wearing Islamic "Mongol" silk, which was very fashionable at the time.
+The Italians thought their Byzantine visitors were splendidly dressed in the latest fashion.
+It's an interesting fact that Muslim men are forbidden to wear silk clothes by the Koran (except for thin trimmings of silk embroidery), although the Turks ignored this restriction.
+Muslims were also forbidden to drink or eat from silver or gold vessels and men could not wear gold rings or jewelry.

 Clothes could be handed down from father to son for generations being altered to fit the wearer.
 Like the reign of Louis XIV in France, Byzantine aristocrats were expected to spend enormous sums on dress.
 You could not show up at court if you weren't well-groomed and dressed properly.
 This was true even for minor officials.
 Servants also wore uniforms.
 You could tell everyone's position in the government and court by what they wore.
 The Russians adopted this same system in their own country.